EndPointCorp/end-point-blog/2021/11/salesforce-data-migration.md

 #### 1. Export JSON data from the sandbox

 For our source data, I exported JSON from the Salesforce sandbox using the [JSForce CLI](https://jsforce.github.io/start/#command-line-interface), specifically the [query](https://jsforce.github.io/document/#query) function.
 Having the source data in JSON was easier than parsing CSV files exported directly from Salesforce.
-I committed the query commands to our git repo for easy access during the actual production migration.
+I committed the query commands to our Git repo for easy access during the actual production migration.

 Here is a basic example of how to export data using the JSForce CLI.